syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 </ContentPage>
 {% endhighlight %}

-You can change `GroupHeaderTemplate` checked state with help of converter like below code snippet.
+The checkbox state in the `GroupHeaderTemplate` will be updated whenever items select and deselect by using converter like below code snippet.

 {% highlight c# %}
 public object Convert(object value, Type targetType, object parameter, CultureInfo culture)